nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Filtering an event on TalentHub.

-    1. **Prerequisites**: List all events using the `list events` command.
+    1. **Prerequisites**: List all events using the `list event` command.
 Multiple events in the list.
 Three events with celebrity, Alex Yeoh.
 No events with celebrity, Bernice Yu listed.

     2. Test case: `filter event Alex Yeoh`.
         1. **Expected**: 3 events listed!